 Cartagena's old town is romantic and worth a one-day visit.
 Medellin, situated in a valley and therefore cooler than most Colombian cities, has much potential.
 Overall, Colombia needs so much infrastructure work, I see no reason to return in the next 10 years.
 The worst airport experience I had was in Colombia, where Colombian-based Avianca airline staff misled me.
 I had to call a Colombian friend in California to assist me and was charged twice for a replacement ticket--no small sum.
 Although Avianca is one of South America's largest airlines, for safety and convenience purposes, I'd avoid them and choose LATAM or Copa instead.

-Buenos Aires, Argentina is a fun place with a vibrant culture and not as expensive as Chile.
+Buenos Aires, Argentina is a fun, vibrant place and not as expensive as Chile.
 Many tourists enjoy the Palermo neighborhood.

 Colonia, Uruguay--accessible by Buquebus--is a cute little hamlet.